-Our audit was conducted for the purpose of forming an opinion on the financial statements taken as a whole.
-The accompanying Supplemental Schedule of Allocated Expenditures (Unaudited) for the year ended September 30, 2023, which is the responsibility of management, is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information has not been subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+Our audits were conducted for the purpose of forming an opinion on the financial statements taken as a whole.
+The accompanying Supplemental Schedules of Allocated Expenditures (Unaudited) for the years ended September 30, 2024 and 2023, which are the responsibility of management, are presented for purposes of additional analysis and are not a required part of the financial statements.
+Such information has not been subjected to the auditing procedures applied in the audits of the financial statements, and accordingly, we do not express an opinion or provide any assurance on them.